daniel-shapiro-NYO/LLM-Wiki_training/README.md

 ### The problem it solves

 Imagine you are three months into an engagement.
-You have 80 documents: the client's annual reports, board strategy presentations, financial filings, prior analyses your team has produced, and a stack of industry research.
-A partner asks you to pull together a two-page briefing on the client's core strategic tensions before a meeting in two hours.
+You have 180 documents: the client's annual reports, board strategy presentations, financial filings, prior analyses your team has produced, and a stack of industry research.
+A partner asks you to pull together a two-page briefing on the client's core strategic tensions before a meeting with the key sponsor the next morning.

 Without a wiki, you re-read documents you may not remember, search your email for the right deck, and are constantly hunting for the correct data